andrewlhe/utilities/apps/README.md

 # Standalone Programs

-Each script under `apps/` is a self-contained utility split from the original Transaction Utility JAR.
+Each script under `apps/` is a self-contained utility with both a GUI and a CLI.

 **Default behavior:** run without arguments → opens the GUI.
 To use the CLI, pass the required arguments on the command line.